 This can arise in four possible situations as follows:-

-(ii) You are exercising such a right under some express easement that benefits your land; or
+- Second, if you are exercising such a right under some easement that benefits your land; or

-(iv) You have no legal entitlement to enter and so you have to persuade your neighbour to grant a licence voluntarily – the offer of money usually helps here.
+- Fourth, if you have no legal entitlement to enter and so you have to persuade your neighbour to grant a licence voluntarily – the offer of money usually helps here.

-However, the boot will only be on your neighbour’s foot in last/fourth scenario above – and especially if you have started your works without concluding the necessary consent from the neighbour.
-If you invade his space without his permission you can be stopped by an injunction or at least made to pay damages based on the resulting gain in value of your property.
+The boot will only be on your neighbour’s foot in last/fourth scenario above – and especially if you have started your works without concluding the necessary consent from the neighbour.
+If you invade his space without his permission you can be stopped by an injunction or at least made to pay damages taking into account the resulting gain in value of your property.
 The neighbour will be less willing once there has been trespass and this can result in lengthy and expensive delays to a project.
 In other words, you can be held to ransom.
 This “boot/foot factor” means that you will be required to pay the licensing party’s costs.

-You would be well advised only to employ a member of the National Association of Scaffolding Contractors (or “NASC”) whose website is at www.nasc.org.uk or a member of the Work at Height Safety Association (or “WAHSA”).
+You would be well advised only to employ a member of the National Association of Scaffolding Contractors (or “NASC”) whose website is at www.nasc.org.uk or a member of the Work at Height Safety Association.

 Any scaffolding licence granted to you may refer to a particular scaffolder or require that the scaffolder must belong to one of the above associations.

 Some owners require the scaffolder to be a party to the licence, thereby giving direct covenants.
 This is understandable, given that the scaffolder and not you as the employer would be directly liable for any negligence causing damage.